A weighted one-level density of families of $L$-functions: Proof of Theorem and Theorem

-where the last equality can be elementary obtained by~\eqref{5.2.2.7} and~\eqref{5.2.2.8}.
+As usual, we note that $\mathcal A(A,C;D)\sim\mathcal A(0,0;0)=\mathcal A$ defined in~\eqref{5.2.2.3} as $A,C,D\to0$; this can be proved by a modification of the proof of \cite[Corollary 6.4]{CFZratioconj} or by direct computation.
 All the other terms can be easily recovered from the first one, then we get a formula for~\eqref{5.2.2.5}, written as a sum of four pieces; by computing the derivative $\frac{d}{dC}[\cdots]_{C=D}$, we get

 with

 Moreover, we notice that if the shifts are of order $\asymp(\log X)^{-1}$, then we can approximate the formula~\eqref{5.2.2.10}, getting

 being $\mathcal A(\pm A,\pm D,D)=\mathcal A+O(1/\log X)$ and $\zeta(1+z)=\frac{1}{z}+O(1)$ as $z\to0$.